darrenfishell/darrenfishell.github.io/_posts/2018-10-23-using-tableau-to-dig-through-data.md

 The interface is entirely drag-and-drop here, or we can highlight the fields we want and have Tableau suggest what we might want to see.

-Hold the `Shift` key while selecting `Date`, `Area Name` and `Unemployment Rate %`.
-In the top right corner, select the `Show me` button and Tableau will suggest a line chart.
+Hold the `Shift` key (to select multiple fields) and then select `Date`, `Area Name` and `Unemployment Rate %`.
+In the top right corner, hit the `Show me` button and Tableau will suggest a line chart.

 Putting that onto the view, you can see Bangor-specific data only goes back to 2010, while state-wide unemployment rates go back to 1976.